ethan4768/blog/src/content/bookmarks/2024-12/system-design-101.md

 1. The cardholder pays a merchant $100 to buy a product.

 2. The merchant benefits from the use of the credit card with higher sales volume and needs to compensate the issuer and the card network for providing the payment service.
-The acquiring bank sets a fee with the merchant, called the “merchant discount fee.”
+The acquiring bank sets a fee with the merchant, called the "merchant discount fee."

 3 - 4.
 The acquiring bank keeps $0.25 as the acquiring markup, and $1.75 is paid to the issuing bank as the interchange fee.
 The merchant discount fee should cover the interchange fee.